psathyrella/partis/manual.md

 ### Slow Start (install from scratch)

 As noted above, for most use cases you'll likely be happier using the [Docker image](https://registry.hub.docker.com/u/psathyrella/partis/).
-But if you're going to be doing lots of development it's nice to not have to be inside Docker all the time, and installing from scratch isn't really so bad.
+But if you're doing lots of development it's nice to be able to work outside of Docker, and installing from scratch isn't really so bad.
 You'll need to have recent versions of the following (to see which versions, follow the Dockerfile chain beginning [here](https://registry.hub.docker.com/u/psathyrella/partis/dockerfile/) and [here](https://github.com/matsengrp/dockerfiles/blob/master/cpp/Dockerfile)):

 ##### required